catspeed-cc/ProtonVPN-server-load/README.md

 Uses the ProtonVPN API [https://vpn-api.proton.me/vpn/logicals](https://vpn-api.proton.me/vpn/logicals)

-Script was cloned from [https://github.com/akazukin5151/ProtonVPN-server-load](https://github.com/akazukin5151/ProtonVPN-server-load), fixed, and heavily modified to suit my needs.
+Script was cloned from [https://github.com/akazukin5151/ProtonVPN-server-load](https://github.com/akazukin5151/ProtonVPN-server-load)

 **Note:** Currently script is only able to get Tier 2 (premium) servers.
 I am trying to find the API for Tiers 0 & 1.<br />
 **Note:** Currently num_results is not implemented.
 It will take minimal work to get it working.